mahika-c/tpm-ml-test-mahika/README.md

-# Team Process Mapping Take-Home Task: Mahika Calyanakoti.
+# Team Process Mapping: Mahika Calyanakoti.

-Goal: In this pre-test, you will first read brief selections from two social science papers (Step 1).
-You will then go through an end-to-end implementation of a feature and apply it to a dataset of team conversations (Step 2).
-Finally, you will write a reflection on how well you think this feature extractor performed on the data, as well as how well it performs in operationalizing social science constructs (Step 3).
+Goal: First read brief selections from two social science papers (Step 1).Then, an end-to-end implementation of a feature and apply it to a dataset of team conversations (Step 2).
+Finally, a reflection on how well this feature extractor performed on the data, as well as how well it performs in operationalizing social science constructs (Step 3).

-The idea behind this task is to give you a flavor of the scope of our work — to show how we take inspiration from social science, then apply these ideas in a computational way.

-Please write your reflection in this README document.

 ## 1. High-Level Questions
 1a.
 Which dataset did you choose?